Hospital Notary

 - Room number, floor, and any visitor instructions

-Hospital Notary FAQs
+Hospital Notary frequently asked questions

 Can you notarize if the patient is heavily medicated?

 Only if the patient is aware and understands the document at the time of signing.
-If alertness comes and goes, we try to schedule during a clear window — but if the patient cannot demonstrate awareness, the notarization cannot proceed.
+If alertness comes and goes, we try to schedule during a clear window but if the patient cannot demonstrate awareness, the notarization cannot proceed.

 The patient’s ID is at home.
 Is that a problem?

-Yes — bring it to the hospital before the appointment.
+Yes bring it to the hospital before the appointment.
 A current driver license, state ID, passport, or military ID works.
 Without acceptable ID, most notarizations cannot be completed.

 Can nurses witness the document?